 |

-I study how galaxies form and evolve across cosmic time, from the first galaxies in the early Universe to Milky Way–like halos today.
-A central goal of my work is to understand how the chemical elements are produced and dispersed, especially the heaviest elements created in rare, energetic events (e.g., rapid neutron-capture enrichment).
-This research relies on high-performance computing and large-scale cosmological simulations.
+My astrophysics research explored how galaxies form and evolve across cosmic time, from the first galaxies in the early Universe to the Milky Way as it exists today.
+A central goal of my work was to understand how the chemical elements are produced and dispersed, especially the heaviest elements created in rare, energetic events (e.g., rapid neutron-capture enrichment).
+This research requires high-performance computing and large-scale cosmological simulations.

 STELLAR HALO MODELING: Unlocking the History of the Galaxy